RenderKit/embree/README.md

 [rtcSetGeometryMaxRadiusScale] function for more details on the min-width feature.

-It is guaranteed that the pointer to the intersection context passed to a ray query is directly passed to the registered callback functions.
+It is guaranteed that the pointer to the ray query context passed to a ray query is directly passed to the registered callback functions.
-This way it is possible to attach arbitrary data to the end of the intersection context, such as a per-ray payload.
+This way it is possible to attach arbitrary data to the end of the ray query context, such as a per-ray payload.

 Please note that the ray pointer is not guaranteed to be passed to the callback functions, thus reading additional data from the ray pointer